Poogllz/schizophrenic-fever/README.md

 # schizophrenic-fever
 What is up fellas?
-This is my OFFICIAL website that holds all factors and features of hundreds of songs because I wanted to or something.
-Anyways you will find a lot of bangers here, and even more bangers as well as tests and quizzes related to songs, and of course Youtube links and mp3 files for each song.
+This is my OFFICAL website, home to hundreds of songs I like just because I felt like making it I guess.
+You’ll find a ton of bangers here, plus even more bangers, along with quizzes, tests, YouTube links, and MP3 files for every track.
 Have fun exploring my library.